The64thGamer/cheeseepedia/content/photos/spbeqaukkinv8royegc3avif.md

 categories = []
 pages = ["ShowBiz Pizza Place"] startDate = ""
-description = "ShowBiz Pizza's logo used from March of 1980 to 1986.
-A modified version of the Pizza Show Biz Logo"
 +++
+ShowBiz Pizza's logo used from March of 1980 to 1986.
+A modified version of the Pizza Show Biz Logo